Digital Advent + Christmas Crèche Calendar

 Once you sign up, you will receive a daily email starting the first Sunday of Advent through January 9, 2023, with an image of a crèche from a different part of the world, accompanied by a reflective description written by faculty and staff members of the McGrath Institute for Church Life, as well as several members of the campus ministry staff of St. John’s University in Queens, New York.

 Prepare for the coming of Christ this Advent season, and continue contemplating the mystery of the Incarnation through the Christmas season.

 Click here if you’d like to receive our daily crèche emails.

 ”Images of Jesus’ nativity remind us that God has made our world his home.”

 Image courtesy of The Marian Library (Dayton, Ohio); used with permission.
-Text by Theresa Rice, ©McGrath Institute for Church Life, 2019.
+Description text by Dana Livingston; ©St. John’s University, 2021.
+Used with permission.

 The monochromatic figures in this crèche speak to a simplicity of spirit, while the details of body language and facial expressions speak to a joyfulness of heart.
 Many of the figures have smiles on their faces: Mary, the shepherd on the left, the wise man on the right.
 There is a lilting dynamism in this crèche.
 All of the standing figures are bent on a graceful diagonal: from the tilt of their heads to the sweep of their garments, all are inclined toward the newborn King.
 In turn, from his manger bed, the Christ-Child reaches as far as his infant arms will go, eager to embrace not only those who surround him with love and adoration, but the entire world.
 May we incline our hearts toward him this season and always, and allow him to embrace us with the fullness of his love.